 Acute Dosage FOR PREGNANT creatures: In a situation of parasite overload, give a NORMAL dose by weight of the creature every 4 hours.
 After all symptoms of overload are gone, continue to dose 3x/day for the next 3 days.
 THIS IS WHAT I WOULD DO FOR GOATS.
 I would only dose during the night in a critical situation, sleep is healing for the patient and the caregiver.
 If you make a mistake, do not panic.
 I have purposely quadruple dosed my pregnant does with absolutely no issues = they kidded robust, healthy kids, and the does did fantastic.
 I have confidence that this formula is safe during pregnancy.
 Tea is also a very, very safe way to use this formula, see my blog post for details.

 Drench: I put the correct dose into a bowl or jar and add enough distilled water to make it go through the Drench Syringe.
-Don’t forget to add Garlic & Ginger Paste to the dose.
+Don’t forget to add Garlic & Ginger Paste to the dose during Chronic or Acute situations.

 Dosage/Herb balls: My goats don’t prefer this way and I find it too time consuming.
 Other people have good luck making Herb Balls by adding something sticky (like Blackstrap Molasses, raw honey, or peanut butter).
 Just add enough to make the correct dose of herbs into a ball.
 Don’t forget to add Garlic & Ginger Paste to the dose.